AlexSabourinDev/cranberry_blog/StretchyReflections.md

 This is a piece of zinc-plated steel.

 If I were to ask you: "Is this a flat surface?"
-It seems likely that you would say yes!
-But if we take a microscopic view of the cross section, you'll see that it's actually quite a bit bumpy!
+It seems likely that you would say yes.
+However, if we take a microscopic view of the cross section, you'll see that it's actually quite a bit bumpy!

 ![](StretchyReflections_Assets/ZincCoatedSteel_CrossSection.jpg)